 I am sure you have heard this a few times in your pitching career.
-I am also sure you have struggled looking for the solution to this major problem.
+I am also sure you have struggled to look for the solution to this major problem.

 So, you want to be more explosive but you have no idea how to do it.
-The number one reason most low velocity pitchers can not just move themselves more explosively is because their pitching mechanics will not allow it.
-This is because most low velocity pitchers start what is called early trunk rotation.
+The number one reason most low-velocity pitchers can not just move more explosively is that their pitching mechanics will not allow it.
+This is because most low-velocity pitchers start what is called early trunk rotation.

 This principle is at times described by coaches as “throwing with too much arm,” in which the energy from trunk rotation is transferred to the upper arm too early and dissipated instead of being applied to the hand and ball (1).

 This from a study called, Effects of Upper Trunk Rotation on Shoulder Joint Torque Among Baseball Pitchers of Various Levels.
 Just like the excerpt from the study says, you can not just move more explosively because the added energy is being dissipated and not converted into ball speed.